Kong/kong-pongo/README.md

 Usage: pongo action [options...] [--] [action options...]

-Options (can also be added to '.pongorc'):
+Options (can also be added to '.pongo/pongorc'):
   --no-cassandra     do not start cassandra db --no-postgres      do not start postgres db
   --redis            do start redis db (see readme for info)